cloudcmd/blog/_posts/2016-02-21-cloud-commander-v5.1.2.md

 ## Files packing

-You can pack couples files starting from [v3.7.0](https://github.com/coderaiser/cloudcmd/releases/tag/v3.7.0 "v3.7.0").
+You can pack couple files starting from [v3.7.0](https://github.com/coderaiser/cloudcmd/releases/tag/v3.7.0 "v3.7.0").
 Nice feature to have.

 # Directories